mlcohen/simple-webpack-module-federation-demonstration/README.md

 1. Loading remote federated modules and executing their exported logic
 2. Sharing common logic among the federated modules

 When you load the host app, the app's `main` [function](./projects/host-app/src/main.js) will be invoked.
-When invoked, the `main` function will dynamically import and invoke functions belonging to remote federated modules: First `RemoteModuleFoo/action` then `RemoteModuleBar/action` and finally `RemoteModuleBaz/action`.
+When invoked, the `main` function will first dynamically import the host's [app object](./projects/host-app/src/app.js) and invoke its run method.
+This will cause the app object to then dynamically load three remote federated modules and execute their respective exported action function: First [RemoteModuleFoo/action](./projects/remote-module-foo/src/action.js) then [RemoteModuleBar/action](./projects/remote-module-bar/src/action.js) and finally [RemoteModuleBaz/action](./projects/remote-module-baz/src/action.js).

 Each remote federated module is loaded in series with a bit of delay added in between.
 This is to help emphasize how the remote module are loaded by Webpack.

-Sharing common modules is a key concept of module federation.
+Sharing common logic is a key concept of module federation.
 It helps minimize the size of the federated modules and reduces the amount code to fetch and load.
-It's also beneficial when there is common logic that must be a singleton across federated modules that all run within the same execution environment (e.g. React).
+It's also beneficial when there is common logic that must be run as a singleton across federated modules within the same execution environment (e.g. React).
 In this demonstration, all of the federated modules make use of `lodash/toUpper`.
-Since the host is the fisrst to be loaded, it shares its copy of `lodash/toUpper` module with the remote modules.
+Since the host is the fisrst to be loaded, it [shares](./projects/host-app/webpack.config.js) its local copy of `lodash/toUpper` with the remote modules.

 ## What is module federation?